• About

 While you don’t need a dehydrator to make dried apples, it makes the process far more efficient.

-And once you find how easy it to preserve tons of veggies, fruits, and herbs, you may decide a dehydrator is a good investment.
+And once you find how easy it is to preserve tons of veggies, fruits, and herbs, you may decide a dehydrator is a good investment.
 This small, inexpensive one would work to get you started, but a larger (and not that much more expensive) one is generally more practical and comes with the very useful fruit screens and leather disks, vital for making delicious but healthy treats like homemade fruit leather made from rhubarb or this no-sugar added apple-pear fruit leather.

 You can go in on the cost with a friend or neighbor to make a dehydrator more affordable.
 This is the one I bought with a friend over a decade ago, and it’s still going strong.
 Here’s the one I want when it no longer works.